 Most models on the market today feature electronic controls.
 The difference between the two is that electronic controls usually consist of settings controlled through a “button” type interface where as manual controls consist of settings controlled through a “dial.”
 One thing to note is that if power is interrupted, an electronic controlled model will turn off and will need to be manually turned back on.

-SMALL & COMPACT: Lightweight, Compact and Portable, Capable of removing up to 9 ounces of water per day with a 16-ounce water tank capacity.
+Small & Compact: Lightweight, Compact and Portable, Capable of removing up to 9 ounces of water per day with a 16-ounce water tank capacity.
 Ideal for rooms up to 1200 cubic feet (150 sq ft).
-AUTO SHUT OFF: When full the dehumidifier will automatical... read more
+Only works effectively above 15°C / 59°F. AUTO SHUT OFF: W... read more

 Auto-restart is a function that can be very useful during power failures or power interruptions.
 If a dehumidifier model loses power, auto-restart functionality automatically turns the model back on at its previous settings once power is restored.